alejandro-du/vaadin-microservices-demo/README.md

 **1) Point your browser to <http://localhost:8080>.**

+You'll see the `website-application` embedding the `admin-application` and the `news-application` microservices.

 This is the "edge service" implemented with Netflix Zuul.
-It acts as a reverse proxy, redirecting requests to the `admin-application` instances using a load balancer provided by Netflix Ribbon and a custom _sticky session_ rule.
+It acts as a reverse proxy, redirecting requests to the `website-application`, `news-application`, and `admin-application` instances using a load balancer provided by Netflix Ribbon with a _round robin_ strategy.

 If you get a "Server not available" message, please wait until all the services are registered with the `discovery-server` (implemented with Netflix Eureka).

 **2) Add, update, or delete data.**

+Latest tweets from the companies you enter on the left (the `admin-application`) will be rendered on the right (the `news-application`).

-The `admin-application `(implemented with Vaadin) will delegate the CRUD operations to the `biz-application` (implemented with Spring Data Rest) using a load balancer, provided by Netflix Ribbon, with a _round robin_ strategy.
+The `admin-application`, and `news-application` instances (implemented with Vaadin) delegate CRUD operations to the `biz-application` (implemented with Spring Data Rest) using a load balancer (provided by Netflix Ribbon) with a _round robin_ strategy.

-**3) Add or remove microservice instances.**
+**3) Add microservice instances.**

-You can horizontally scale the system by starting more instances of the `biz-application` and `admin-application` microservices.
-Remember to specify a distinct port (using `-Dserver.port=NNNN`) when you start a new instance.
+You can horizontally scale the system by starting more instances of the `biz-application`, `admin-application`, `news-application`, and `website-application` microservices.
+Remember to specify an available port (using `-Dserver.port=NNNN`) when you start a new instance.

 **4) Test high-availability.**

-Refresh the browser to generate some log output.
-Check the logs in the `admin-application` instances to find the instance currently serving the webapp and kill the process.
-Go back to the browser and click a row in the Grid.
-You'll see a "Please wait..." message and after awhile you should be able to continue using the webapp without losing the state thanks to the externalized HTTP Session with Spring Session and Hazelcast.
+Make sure you running two instances of the `admin-application`.
+Click the _+_ (Add) button and enter `Vaadin` as the _name_, and `vaadin` as the _Twitter Username_.
+Don't click the _Add_ button yet.
+The web application should remain functional and save the data you entered without losing the state of the UI thanks to the externalized HTTP Session (implemented with Spring Session and Hazelcast).

 **5) Test system resilience.**

-Stop all the instances of the `biz-application` microservice to see the fallback mechanism (implemented with Netflix Hystrix).
+Stop all the instances of the `biz-application` microservice and refresh the browser to see the fallback mechanisms (implemented with Netflix Hystrix) in the `admin-application` and `news-application` microservices.

 ## Developing

-You don't need to have all the infrastructure services running (`discovery-server`, `config-server`, and `proxy-server`) in order to develop individual microservices (`biz-application`, `admin-application`).
+You don't need to have all the infrastructure services running (`discovery-server`, `config-server`, and `proxy-server`) in order to develop individual microservices (`biz-application`, `admin-application`, `news-application`, and `website-application`).
 Activate the `development` Spring profile to use a local configuration (`application-development.properties`) that excludes external orchestration services.

-To develop the `biz-application` microservice you can run:
+For example, during development you can run the `biz-application` microservice using:

+```
 cd vaadin-microservices-demo/biz-application

-```
 java -Dspring.profiles.active=development -jar target/biz-application-0.0.1-SNAPSHOT.jar
 ```

-To developt the `admin-application` you need the REST web-service provided by the `biz-application`.
+With the `admin-application`, and `news-application` you need the REST web-service provided by the `biz-application`.
 You can either, run the `biz-application` in `development` mode or create a _mock_ REST web service.
-You can configure the end point with the `biz-application.url` property in the `application-development.properties` file of the `admin-application` microservice.
+You can configure the end point with the `biz-application.url` property in the `application-development.properties`.